 "Everest Base Camp (EBC)" You must have heard it.
 The only question is; how many times!
 And it is pretty clear that at least 1 in every 100 people you know has trekked to Everest Base Camp; we bet it is.
-Talking about Everest Base Camp, it is primarily, the Everest, world's tallest mountain that has lured every travelers, adventure-seeker and mountain admirer from around the world since 1953.
-Everest Base Camp, at an impressive height of 5364m, is famous for its trekking trail through dramatic landscapes, lush rhododendron forests, moraine, glaciers and picturesque constant backdrops of spectacular Himalayas.
+Talking about Everest Base Camp, it is primarily, the Everest, world's tallest mountain that has lured every traveler, adventure-seeker, and mountain admirer from around the world since 1953.
+Everest Base Camp, at an impressive height of 5364m, is famous for its trekking trail through dramatic landscapes, lush rhododendron forests, moraine, glaciers, and picturesque constant backdrops of spectacular Himalayas.
 Everest Base Camp Trek is the most popular trek in the world, nestled in the Himalayas of Nepal, home to 8 of 14 eight-thousander mountains in the world.
-Now, why do you think Everest Base Camp Trek is most popular trek?
+Now, why do you think Everest Base Camp Trek is the most popular trek?
 Well, we can hear you say, the glimpse of Everest.
 Yes for sure, Everest is the foremost sanity.

 Everest Base Camp Trek is a classic trek in the Everest Region of Nepal.
-Nepal, the trekker's paradise hosts oodles of adventure from touring around popular landmarks to nail-biting adventures, and Everest Base Camp Trek is among the best selling and most famous adventure.
+Nepal, the trekker's paradise hosts oodles of adventure from touring around popular landmarks to nail-biting adventures, and Everest Base Camp Trek are among the best selling and most famous adventure.
 Everest Base Camp Trek is an astounding trek exploring Sagarmatha National Park, rugged trails to the base camp through lush alpine and rhododendron forests, quaint Sherpa settlements, moraine, hills, and beautiful rivers beyond suspension bridges.
 But the constant backdrop of the Himalayas is the predominant attraction of this trek.
 The majestic mountains like Nuptse, Ama Dablam, Lhotse including Mount Everest are breath-taking views one can savor during the trek.
-That said, there are several extravaganzas of wonders for trekker venturing to Everest Base Camp.
+That said, there are several extravaganzas of wonders for trekkers venturing to Everest Base Camp.
 And there are many things to consider; one would definitely wish they knew all those things before trekking to Everest Base Camp.
 Here is a list of 15 things to know before heading to Everest Base Camp;

 The price of the trek differs from company to company mainly on the following bases:

-When it comes to best season for trekking to Everest Base Camp, there are two most preferred seasons; autumn (September to November) and spring (March to May).
+When it comes to the best season for trekking to Everest Base Camp, there are two most preferred seasons; autumn (September to November) and spring (March to May).
 Trekking to EBC in peak season is rewarding; the weather remains ideal and balmy.
 The vista of the mountains during the peak season offers picturesque mountains, and the trekking trails remain favorable throughout the season.
 Notwithstanding the peak season, sometimes the weather can be unfavorable for trekking in the Himalayas, it can change dramatically.
 Therefore it is recommended that you do enough research on the weather before you head to EBC.
-You need not to worry as we make sure you get the best out of trek by assuring everything prior to your arrival in Nepal.
+You need not worry as we make sure you get the best out of the trek by assuring everything prior to your arrival in Nepal.

 Now, this is totally on you; you can embark on a solo trip or in a group and guided or without a guide.
 You got to choose solo hiking to Everest Base Camp if you love unchaperoned trips and you are an experienced hiker.
 However, group hiking is always fun, and the fun part is you will be entertained throughout the trek with the company of your fellow trekker/hikers provided that you will share a common story.
 The nature of hiking is with a guide and without a guide.
-Here, the only difference is that with guide you are kinda safe and cared, and the other part, without a guide is you are on your own.
+Here, the only difference is that with a guide you are kinda safe and care, and the other part, without a guide, is you are on your own.
 What seems complicated without a guide is if you end up suffering while on the trek, you won't have a helping hand and this can cause a severe problem.
 So we recommend you go with a guide unless you are supernatural- the bottom line is, your safety is important.

 The route to EBC generally starts from Kathmandu itself.
 And your trek begins from Lukla.
 We fly to Lukla from Kathmandu and start our trek to Everest Base Camp.
 We take an early morning flight (approximately 30 minutes) to Lukla from Kathmandu on Day 3 from our Everest Base Camp Trek- 16 Day.

 The maxim: "Prevention is better than cure" helps us surmount many problems in our life.
 So is with trekking or any adventures.
 When you are 10000 miles away from home, you got to be careful, avoiding difficulties in every way possible.
 And of all, one smart move is carrying first aid kits.
-The primary items on first aid kits are Antiseptic, ointment, Pain killers, Crepe bandage, Acetazolamide or Diamox, Scissors, hypodermic needle, Safety pins etc.
+The primary items on first aid kits are Antiseptic, ointment, Pain killers, Crepe bandage, Acetazolamide or Diamox, Scissors, hypodermic needle, Safety pins, etc.

 When we are talking about foods and accommodation in the Himalayas, they are basic and comfy.
 Expect to eat local food and sleep in teahouses and hotels in the Himalayas.
-The concept of food and accommodation is very simple; higher the altitude, higher the price and lower the amenities.
+The concept of food and accommodation is very simple; the higher the altitude, the higher the price, and the lower the amenities.
 As you ascend higher altitude, the human settlements are sparse, and the facilities are more basic.
 You will be accommodated in hotels/teahouse owned by local people that serves basic food menus like pasta, pizza, garlic soup, momos, noodles.
 The room will be clean and basic with a single bed or two beds, a table, a blanket, and a pillow.

-Sagarmatha National Park, one of the UNESCO World Heritage Sites in Nepal is home to umpteen wildlife including Himalayan monal, Himalayan black bear, snow leopard, red panda, musk deer, Himalayan wolves and more than 118 species of birds.
+Sagarmatha National Park, one of the UNESCO World Heritage Sites in Nepal is home to umpteen wildlife including Himalayan monal, Himalayan black bear, snow leopard, red panda, musk deer, Himalayan wolves, and more than 118 species of birds.
 Sagarmatha National park is a haven for wildlife at an elevation ranging from 2845 meters to 8848 meters.
 You can witness untamed wildlife and landscape.
 However, poaching is strictly prohibited here.
 Even you are a hunter and in the vicinity of Sagarmatha National Park, forget the idea of hunting the wildlife.

 It is apparent that one would need access to the internet and Wifi anywhere and at any moment.
 The world has seen inexplicable advancement in the modern era.
-Thanks to technology, now adventurer can enjoy internet and Wi-Fi in the Everest region.
-On your way to Everest Base Camp, you can enjoy Wifi in places like Lukla, Phakding, Dole and Namche Bazaar.
-You can also enjoy wireless Internet, fixed-wireless access service offered by Everest Link (P) Ltd. in majority of Everest Region including Lukla, Phakding, Monju, Sewangma, Namche, Thame, Tengboche, Pangboche, Dingboche, Pheriche, Lobuche, Gorekshep, Phortse, Dole, Macharmo, Gokyo, Shyangboche, Chomay go, Tawoche ri, Lobuche ri, Everest BC, Phanga ri, Thaknak ri.
+Thanks to technology, now adventurers can enjoy the internet and Wi-Fi in the Everest region.
+On your way to Everest Base Camp, you can enjoy Wifi in places like Lukla, Phakding, Dole, and Namche Bazaar.
+You can also enjoy wireless Internet, fixed-wireless access service offered by Everest Link (P) Ltd. in the majority of Everest Region including Lukla, Phakding, Monju, Sewangma, Namche, Thame, Tengboche, Pangboche, Dingboche, Pheriche, Lobuche, Gorekshep, Phortse, Dole, Macharmo, Gokyo, Shyangboche, Chomay go, Tawoche RI, Lobuche RI, Everest BC, Phanga ri, Thaknak RI.
 Hotel Everest View in Syangboche offers free Wi-Fi.
-Besides, you can enjoy high-speed 3G internet service on the base camp of the Everest with NCELL sim card.
-You can buy in the local shop around Thamel and Kathmandu.
+Besides, you can enjoy high-speed 3G internet service on the base camp of Everest with an NCELL sim card.
+You can buy it in the local shop around Thamel and Kathmandu.

 What are the imminent Health issues while trekking to Everest Base Camp?
 Overlooking this question can be detrimental to you.
 So it is highly recommended that you be sensitive to health issues.
-Ascending and descending to high altitude, more than 5000m is not a joke.
+Ascending and descending to a high altitude, more than 5000m is not a joke.
 Acclimatization is a must while trekking to the Himalayas.
-Notwithstanding, you are trained, sometimes altitude can affect on your health any moment.
+Notwithstanding, you are trained, sometimes altitude can affect your health at any moment.
 So prepare yourself for altitude sickness and altitude-related health issues.
 We firmly believe in Prevention is Better than Cure.
 Our experienced and astute guide will help you throughout the trek.

 Everest Base Camp Trek will cost you two permits: TIMS card (Trekkers Information Management System) and Sagarmatha National Park entry permit.
-One can get TIMS card (issued by Tourism Agency Association of Nepal (TAAN)), and Sagarmatha National Park permits from Nepal Tourism Board in Kathmandu.
+One can get a TIMS card (issued by the Tourism Agency Association of Nepal (TAAN)), and Sagarmatha National Park permits from Nepal Tourism Board in Kathmandu.
 If you hire a tour operator, they will arrange this for you without any hassle.
-If you're concerned about the cost, you have to pay around 20$ for TIMS card and 30-35 $ for Sagarmatha National Park entry permit.
+If you're concerned about the cost, you have to pay around 20$ for the TIMS card and 30-35 $ for the Sagarmatha National Park entry permit.